 Wedding planning: The thing that everyone tells you to enjoy, but you more so feel like you’re drowning without a lifeline.
 BUT you’ve made it!
-You’ve finally arrived to the wedding day!
+You’ve finally arrived to the morning of your wedding day!
 It’s here!
 Now… what was that thing you HAD to tell your DJ today?
 And why have THREE people asked you for your florist’s phone number??
 And WHERE is your maid of honor?!?

 The morning of a wedding can be kind of a mess!
 Trust me, I was in that position a month ago.
 But that also means I have some fresh tips to share with you!